Choominator/rpi-hdmi/README.md

 ## Running

+This project is likely to panic with older versions of the firmware, since originally the Raspberry Pi 5 was booting bare metal code at 0x200000, and the code expects to run from 0x80000, so if it panics, try updating to the latest stable version of the firmware.

 The easiest way to run bare metal code on the Raspberry Pi is through PXE, which requires properly configured DHCP and TFTP servers.
 One service that can be used for the task, which is actually what I use on MacOS, is `dnsmasq`, and [configuration instructions](https://www.raspberrypi.com/documentation/computers/remote-access.html#network-boot-your-raspberry-pi) for it can be found on the official Raspberry Pi website.

 Below is my `dnsmasq.conf` for reference: